OpenDSA/OpenDSA/RST/source/Development/Bintree.rst

 of a :term:`spatial application`.
 Because a coordinate gives a position in space, it is called a :term:`spatial attribute`.
-To implement spatial applications efficiently requires the use of :term:`spatial data structures`.
+To implement spatial applications efficiently requires the use of a :term:`spatial data structure`.
 Spatial data structures store data objects organized by position and are an important class of data structures used in geographic information systems, computer graphics, robotics, and many other